ChiuKoonHung/assignment-3.4-express/README.md

 1. Since there are two entities, use [express.Router](https://expressjs.com/en/guide/routing.html) to group `garage` and `vehicle` into two different routing path.
 2. Write the routing code for `vehicle` in `./routes/vehicle.js` and `garage` in `./routes/garage.js`.

+No code base is provided for this assignment.

 ## Submission Guidelines

 - Cite any relevant sources consulted during your research